lucas-allegri/bfheroes-sound-tools/README.md

 5. at this point you should have your fresh .wav/.ogg file ready to use, if you don't, get a better pc

 or browse the internet for help idk.

+## credits
+Apache Thunder for letting me know about bf2 sound tools.

+discord: Apache Thunder#1696

+the actual creator of BF2 sound tools, she/he's the mvp here

+i was unable to find him/her but anyways, thanks <3

+(most of stuff remains exactly the same except for in-game sounds encoding)

+bixxy for being a cute emo lol

+discord: Kebab#9412